parthp2107/demo-gitpage/entities/table.md

 ### fullyQualifiedColumnName

+ - Fully qualified name of the column that includes `serviceName.databaseName.tableName.columnName`.
  - Type: `string`
  - Length: between 1 and 256

 ### column

+ - This schema defines the type for a column in a table.
  - Type: `object`
  - **Properties**
 	 - **name** `required`
 		 - &#36;ref: [#/definitions/columnName](#columnname)
 	 - **columnDataType** `required`
+		 - Data type of the column (int, date etc.).
 		 - &#36;ref: [#/definitions/columnDataType](#columndatatype)
 	 - **description**
+		 - Description of the column.
 		 - Type: `string`
 	 - **fullyQualifiedName**
 		 - &#36;ref: [#/definitions/fullyQualifiedColumnName](#fullyqualifiedcolumnname)
 	 - **tags**
+		 - Tags associated with the column.
 		 - Type: `array`
 			 - **Items**
 			 - &#36;ref: [../../type/tagLabel.json](../types/taglabel.md)
 	 - **columnConstraint**
+		 - Column level constraint.
 		 - &#36;ref: [#/definitions/columnConstraint](#columnconstraint)
 	 - **ordinalPosition**
+		 - Ordinal position of the column.
 		 - Type: `integer`

 ### columnJoins

+ - This schema defines the type to capture how frequently a column is joined with columns in the other tables.
  - Type: `object`
  - This schema <u>does not</u> accept additional properties.
  - **Properties**
 	 - **columnName**
 		 - &#36;ref: [#/definitions/columnName](#columnname)
 	 - **joinedWith**
+		 - Fully qualified names of the columns that this column is joined with.
 		 - Type: `array`
 			 - **Items**
 			 - Type: `object`